tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2-music_and_abstract_art-article.md

 # Title

-Music and Particular Forms
+The latest ideas:

-For other ideas, see the expanded outline.
+Music, Meaning, and Abstract Art

-# Goal: Limit Use of First and Second Person
+# Important: Limit Use of First and Second Person

 Goal: **only the last paragraph of each section should contain first or second pronouns.**